abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 There needs to be a legal armor for resilient networks to be truly resilient.
-I would start with commitments of support from infrastructure companies (ISPs and OS vendors), and then have a consortium of them seek a declaratory judgement
+I would start with commitments of support from infrastructure companies (ISPs and OS vendors), and then have a consortium of them seek a declaratory judgement.

 A declaratory judgement is a declaration by the courts that is 'preventative' in that it allows a court to affirm the rights of the litigant.

-I'm not a lawyer and my sense is that standing in declaratory judgement suits is not simple, but given that TikTok is being taken off the air without an elaborated reason, and given that the courts have been steady in rejecting executive action on shaky procedure, I think there's some hope here.
+I'm not a lawyer and my sense is that standing in declaratory judgement suits is not simple, but no harm in trying.

 ## What will this take